RoshitaB/AskADoctor/README.md

 **a.
 The Admin Module**
 - Log In
-- Verify and approve the patient and doctor accounts created
+- Verify and approve the patient and doctor accounts created.
 - View the details of the patient as well as the doctor.
-- Confirm the appointments booked by the patient
+- Confirm the appointments booked by the patient.
-- Generate an Invoice
+- Generate an Invoice.

 **b.
 The Doctor Module**
 - Log In/Sign Up